Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/1-pounce.md

 "That’s a tall order," said Verik, leader for A-Shift.

 "But necessary.
 I leave the details to you.
 Me?
-I’ve got to take care of the NOC Fathers, convert them to the mission if possible…"
+I’ve got to take care of the NOC Fathers, convert them to the mission if possible..."

 One of the younger and more naïvely idealistic Brothers asked a tactless question.
 "If not?
 What will you do then?"